How we're run

 In 2005 he became the Consultancy Manager for Radnorshire Wildlife Services, retiring in 2012.
-Chris became the Vice-Chair of Radnorshire Wildlife Trust in 2014 and has been Chair since 2016.
+Chris became the Vice-Chair of Radnorshire Wildlife Trust in 2014 and was Chair from 2016-2020.

 Chris is the Radnorshire (VC43) butterfly recorder and a member of the Powys Local Access Forum.